 \end{example}

+Using $\mathbb{B}(\ap)$ as the basis of regular expressions is common in practice; in particular, such expressions are part of the IEEE standards for temporal logics PSL~\cite{EisnerF06,EisnerF18} and SVA~\cite{CernyDHK2014}.
+Furthermore, using the fusion operator of PSL, that concatenates two regular expressions with one letter overlap, the two positive schematic examples above can be merged into the single expression $\true^*\circ (p{\land} q)\circ\true^*\circ(r)\circ\true^*\circ(p{\land} q)$.

+It is well known that, for every LTL formula $\phi$, $\semafin{\phi}$ and $\semafin{\neg\phi}$ are regular languages.
+A classic result in~\cite{Nagy2004NormalFormRegex} states that every regular language is a union of finitely many languages definable by union-free regular expressions.
+The union-free regular expressions in question may, however, have unbounded star height.
+Hence, this observation alone does not yield finite unique characterizations consisting of schematic examples.

-The results in this section are restricted to $\LTL$ interpreted over finite words.
+The results in this section are restricted to LTL interpreted over finite words.
 For instance, $\ltlF p$ and $\ltlF (p\land\neg \ltlFS p)$ are non-equivalent in general, but cannot be distinguished by finite words, and therefore also not by schematic examples.
-Even over $\finwords$, we believe that the full language of $\LTL$ does not admit finite characterizations by simple schematic examples, but this remains to be proved.
+In this sense, our results that use transfinite examples still offer benefits beyond those of schematic examples.
+Even over $\finwords$, we believe that the full language of LTL does not admit finite characterizations by schematic examples, but this remains to be proved.